agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 ## Disaster response networking: present and future

+- Talk about some technologies (radio) and difficulties
+- Give example of firefighter's heart rate monitor thing
+- In the future, talk about sensor data from firefighters and agencies
+- Talk about routing information above a drone
+- Plan to aggressively attack fires from air and possibly automate this

 As background, we discuss some of the technical details of disaster response communication today and some possible developments for the future.
 The reader may be surprised to learn the state of the art in